The Court

 Matches

-A regulation match consists of 5 games and will last 5 minutes each.
+A regulation match consists of 5 games and each game will last 5 minutes each.

 Ways to Win: